 Board of Directors

-Donald McGauchie was appointed an Independent Director of the AACo Board with effect from 19 May 2010.
+Donald McGauchie was appointed an Independent Director on 19 May 2010 and subsequently Chairman on 24 August 2010.

-Mr Crombie operates family properties, breeding cattle and farming in southern Queensland.
+Mr Crombie operates family properties in southern Queensland; breeding cattle and farming.

-Tom is the former Managing Director of Graincorp Limited, where he established the company as a listed entity.
+Mr. Keene has an extensive career in agriculture and is the former Managing Director of Graincorp Limited, where he established the company as a listed entity.
+He is currently a director of Cotton Seed Distributors Limited* and Midway Limited*.

 Shehan is a senior Managing Director and member of the Board of Directors of the Tavistock Group, a privately held investment company.
 He has responsibility for portfolio strategy across 200 companies in 15 countries, and is CEO of Tavistock Life Sciences, an operating unit of the Tavistock Group.